LABS-EU3/LambdaDoor_backend/README.md

     ratings: 5,
     is_currently_employed: true,
     review_headline: 'Flexible Working Hours and Great Benefits.',
-    pros: 'They care about you.
+    pros: 'They care about youou.
 The pay is good.',
     cons: "There aren't many opportunities to progress your career.",
     is_accepting_questions: false,
     created_at: null,